Saint Mary's to Build New Student Athlete Performance Center and Renovate McKeon Pavilion

 "I think Saint Mary's is the gold standard of demonstrating how a college can have high academic standards and can still be very competitive at the same time.
 The best example is how Coach Randy Bennett can have a nationally competitive basketball program year after year and sustain high graduation rates.
 The College should be applauded for its commitment to excellence in its Division I athletic programs and its commitment to student-athletes excelling in the classroom.
 I am very proud and happy to support Saint Mary's with this financial gift," said Nagle.

 The planned upgrade will bring the athletic resources at the College in line with other WCC institutions and colleges across the nation.
-The reboot of the McKeon Pavilion, which opened its doors in 1977, will include a variety of features to improve the fan experience, such as new video boards, private suites, a hall of fame and hospitality room, renovated concession spaces, new restrooms, a reconfigured lobby space and a new facade and courtyard.
+The reboot of the McKeon Pavilion, which opened its doors in 1977, will include a variety of features to improve the fan experience, such as renovated concession spaces and restrooms.

 Saint Mary's teams have won nine conference championships in the last five years and the men's basketball team has advanced to post-season play in each of the last six seasons, with four appearances in the NCAA Tournament.